AvishkaSandeepa/CloudSimProject/README.md

 To understand VM usage, I present graphs of cost and execution time per VM instance. (*consider all running VMs for these graphs*).
 I used google colab to run my [Python notebook file](https://github.com/AvishkaSandeepa/CloudSimProject/blob/master/python-code/cloudsim_histogram.ipynb) to get the following results.

+**SPECIAL NOTICE !** -----> *Log scale is used for the y-axis of the first two graphs given below because the variation of the y-axis cannot be shown on a single graph using a normal scale*

 `Graphs`

 Execution Time vs VM Instance